nginxinc/kubernetes-ingress/examples-of-custom-resources/oidc/README.md

 ## Step 5 - Test the Configuration

-Open a web browser and navigate to the URL of the Ingress Controller
+Open a web browser and navigate to the URL of the Ingress Controller: `https://webapp.example.com`.
+You can now log in with the username and password for the user you created in Keycloak, `nginx-user` and `test`.